beikeni/ubuntu-nginx-easyconf/README.md

 # ubuntu-nginx-easyconf
-A simple script to configure nginx on ubuntu servers
+A simple script to install and configure nginx on ubuntu servers

 # Run
   `source nginxconf example.com`